JessebotX/CooperativeAchievementApp/README.md

 # CoopAchievement

-This is group project made during October - December 2022.
+This is group project made during October - December 2022 on GitLab.
 See `docs/` for credits.
 Open this with Android Studio.